 Wondering how to dress your baby for sleep in winter?
 Follow these tips to keep your baby warm even in the coldest months!

 There’s a lot to obsess over when you’re a new parent!
-Sleep schedules, how much your baby is eating, and whether they’re hitting developmental milestones all come to mind.
+Baby sleep schedules, how much your baby is eating, and whether they’re hitting developmental milestones all come to mind.

 With so many other things to think about, I never imagined that one of my biggest worries as a new parent would be whether my baby was sleeping at a comfortable temperature each night!

 I honestly obsessed over the thermostat.
 Once I read that the ideal room temperature for my baby was between 68 and 72°, it was all I could think about while she slept.

 As temperatures began to dip outside during her first winter, I realized that keeping the ideal temperature inside our house was going to be hard to do.
 There was no way we could run our heater on full blast all winter.